What makes wholesale microgreens a sustainable business model? Good question!

 Key Takeaway: Sustainable farming is crucial for a wholesale microgreens business for a number of reasons.
 On one hand, microgreens are delicate and require precise growing conditions, which can lead to heavy reliance on resources like water and energy.

-Secondly, sustainable farming practices can help reduce these resource demands while also promoting healthier plants and soil.
+Secondly, sustainable farming practices can help reduce these resource demands in urban areas while also promoting healthier plants and soil.
 In addition, many consumers are becoming more interested in sustainable and environmentally-friendly products, making sustainable farming practices a selling point (USP) for microgreens businesses.

 So, what are some ways to implement sustainable farming practices on a microgreens farm?
 Here are a few examples: